4f3rg4n/4f3rg4n.github.io/_posts/CTF-Writeups/2025-5-12-hexdumper.md

     return bss
 ```

-Now we have two leaks: one for libc and one for the BSS section, and we also have the ability to perform arbitrary reads and writes to both libc and PIE addresses.
+Now we have two leaks: one for `libc` and one for the `PIE` (which can be calculated from the `.BSS section` leak), and we also have `arbitrary read & write` wich can be used both on libc and PIE addresses.

-So let’s implement the arbitrary write function:
+So firstly let’s implement the arbitrary write function:
 ```py
 def arbitrary_write(p: process, addr: int, data: int):
     idx = -191